 A 2012 study of Massachusetts' comprehensive Medicaid quit smoking benefit found that Massachusetts saved $3 for every $1 spent helping smokers quit in just over a year.

-Minnesota became the first state to eliminate all barriers to receiving tobacco cessation treatments for its Medicaid enrollees.
+Missouri became the first state to eliminate all barriers to receiving tobacco cessation treatments for its Medicaid enrollees.